Home Hernia Mesh Hernias Inguinal Hernia

 Inguinal Hernia

-Inguinal hernias occur when soft tissue or an organ protrudes through a tear in the abdominal wall near the groin.
+Inguinal hernias occur when soft tissue or an organ protrudes through a weakened area in the abdominal wall near the groin.
 Symptoms include a bulge and pain or discomfort that worsens with straining.
 Treatment usually includes lifestyle changes or surgery.
-Many patients choose to have hernia repair surgery to fix the abdominal wall tear.
+Many patients choose to have hernia repair surgery to fix the abdominal wall defect.

 Fact Checked